 Have Storage Bins Ready

-Have storage bins and shelves ready to reorganize the items your keeping.
+Have storage bins and shelves ready to reorganize the items you are keeping.
 I find if I put the items I keep back right away I feel like I have accomplished the task.
-Your space is reorganized and you can move onto the next room.
+Your space is reorganized and you can move on to the next room.

 I like to use clear storage bins with tops so I can stack things but still see what’s inside.
 These are great for closets.